Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 - How do you handle medical emergencies?

-- What happens if my loved one's care needs increase — can they stay, or will they need to move?
+- What happens if my loved one's care needs increase?
+Can they stay, or will they need to move?

 - How do you manage medications?